Updated: Aug 24

-“Lifestyle” is a concept that seems very late-20th century, but the work of Gustav Stickley, architect, furniture designer and manufacturer, publisher and social critic in the early 20th century, clearly strove to encompass and influence many aspects of life and living.
+“Lifestyle” is a concept that seems very modern, but the work of Gustav Stickley, architect, furniture designer and manufacturer, publisher and social critic in the early 20th century, clearly strove to encompass and influence many aspects of life and living.

-A slide lecture on the work of Gustav Stickley will be presented on Sunday, Jan.
-22 by Peter Copeland, who lives in one of two Stickley-designed houses in Maplewood.
-He will speak at the Durand-Hedden House at 1:30 and 3:00 pm.
+A slide lecture on the work of Gustav Stickley was presented in 2006 by Peter Copeland, who lived in one of two Stickley-designed houses in Maplewood.
 Mr. Copeland has been a Stickley collector and historian for many years, and owns The Parchment Press, publishers of twenty-two titles on the American Arts & Crafts Movement, including six books about Gustav Stickley and his work.

 “My first exposure to Stickley furniture was a rocking chair that I found at a garage sale,” Mr. Copeland said.
 “Its straight lines and sound construction appealed to me.”

-Stickley was the leading American proponent of the Arts & Crafts Movement, which arose in England in the latter part of the 19th century.
-William Morris and others conceived of the Arts & Crafts Movement as a reaction to the industrialization of production and to the elaborate clutter of Victorian style.
+Stickley was the leading American proponent of the Arts & Crafts Movement, which arose in England and Scotland in the latter part of the 19th century.
+William Morris and others conceived of the Arts & Crafts Movement as a reaction against the industrialization of production and to the elaborate clutter of Victorian style.
 The Movement celebrated individual craftsmanship and a cohesive approach to architecture and design.

-When Stickley interpreted his ideas for the American market, it was as a concept designed to improve the life of the middle classes.
+Stickley's interpretation for the American market was as a concept designed to improve the life of the middle classes.
 He focused on the creation of an “ideal home” – inviting, warm, facilitating family togetherness around the hearth, with broad porches for outdoor dining, sitting and sleeping – all designed to bring fresh air, sunshine, health and comfort to the family.

-In 1901, Stickley began to publish a popular magazine called The Craftsman, in which he propounded his lifestyle philosophy, exemplified in sturdy, clean-lined furniture and house designs.
+In 1901, Stickley began to publish a popular magazine called The Craftsman, in which he propounded his lifestyle philosophy, exemplified in sturdy, clean-lined furniture.
 The magazine began featuring house designs regularly in 1904.

 The plans were created by professional architects and expressed essential features of Craftsman architecture, such as deep eaves, exposed roof beams and rafter ends, extra stick work on gables and porches, straight or tapered porch columns above solid piers or railings, dormers and multiple roof planes.
 Stickley offered detailed plans of the featured houses free of charge to subscribers, gave free advice to builders, and provided detailed instructions on furniture construction.